Skip to main content

 The Genetic Information Nondiscrimination Act (GINA)

 GINA provides another layer of protection.
-It specifically prohibits employers from using in employment decisions.
+It specifically prohibits employers from using genetic information in employment decisions.
 Genetic information is defined broadly to include not just genetic tests but also an individual’s family medical history.
 Many Health Risk Assessments (HRAs), a common component of wellness programs, ask about conditions that run in the employee’s family.

 GINA ensures that an employee cannot be penalized for choosing to keep this sensitive information private.
 Like the ADA, it allows for the collection of this information only as part of a voluntary program, reinforcing the principle of autonomous choice.